Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 - ``geopackage``/ ``gpkg`` - outputs geopackage file
 - ``shp`` – outputs shapefile
 - ``kml`` – outputs kml file
-- ``json``/``geojson`` - outputs GeoJSON (default)
+- ``json``/ ``geojson`` - outputs GeoJSON (default)
 - ``csv`` – outputs csv file

 The single feature endpoints only return GeoJSON output.

-All exports (except csv) include data metata that includes the feature type version number, download datetime, and license information.
+All exports (except csv) include data metadata that includes the feature type version number, download datetime, and license information.
 For json this is included in the feature collection metadata, for shp and additional csv metadata file is included in the zip package, for kml it is included as "extendedData", and for geopackage it is included as an additional non-spatial metadata layer.

 .. note::